ianrrees/ianrrees.github.io/_posts/2016-11-20-getting-started-with-beaglebone-pru-programming-the-new-way.markdown

 ---
 layout: post
-title: "Getting started with BeagleBone PRU programming the new way"
+title: "Getting Started With BeagleBone PRU Programming the New Way"
 categories:
 ---